See the ingenious ways corkscrews have evolved over the past 300 years

 Probably made in Colonial America, this Revolutionary War officer’s multi-blade tool has pivoting implements, including a short tapered helical worm.
 It was found in a military cache in Maine with other articles, which date this corkscrew to pre-1730.

-Novelty corkscrews deliver a message that tells a great deal about the time, place and culture where they come from.
+Novelty corkscrews deliver a message that tells a great deal about the time, place, and culture where they come from.
 Prohibition (enforced 1920-1933) was legendary, and its near end was hailed by the four-part novelty corkscrew of the corpse of Prohibition, depicted as a three-dimensional figure in a coffin shaped box.
 The patent was applied for in 1932, in anticipation of the end of Prohibition.
 The corkscrew is in the top hat.

 Marilynn Gelfman Karp is Professor Emerita at New York University.
 Uncorked is her latest book; previous books include In Flagrante Collecto and I Married An Art Dealer: Art, Enlightenment & Death with Ivan Karp.
 She divides her time and her corkscrews between New York City and a farmhouse in Upstate New York.